Revision Rhinoplasty

 Revision Rhinoplasty Risks

-View risks
+View revision rhinoplasty risks

-- Breathing changes, particularly if septum or nasal valve support is involved
+• Breathing changes, particularly if septum or nasal valve support is involved

 Individual Considerations

 The best results come from careful assessment and realistic planning.
 During your consultation, we consider factors such as your original rhinoplasty technique, scar tissue, skin thickness, nasal support and whether breathing concerns (such as septum or nasal valve issues) are contributing to the symptoms.
 In some cases, cartilage grafting is recommended to restore structure and long term support.
-A tailored plan helps you understand what’s achievable, likely recovery time and the safest approach for both appearance and airflow.
+A tailored plan helps you understand what is achievable, likely recovery time and the safest approach for both appearance and airflow.

 Revision Rhinoplasty Surgeon